 The minimum tipping formula I would start with is $10, per person, per night.
 Two people on an overnight trip would be $20; on a two-night trip, it would be $40.
 If you can afford to tip more, consider doing so.
 On my first roomette trip, a $20 tip was all I could manage, so there’s no pressure to be a flashy tipper if you’re strapped for cash.

 Nope!
 Only some roomettes have a private toilet/sink.
 For example, on the Empire Builder, which connects Seattle and Chicago, there are no in-cabin toilets or sinks for roomettes.
 On other trains, though, roomette cabins do include a toilet and a small sink to wash up in.

-Note: While comments are appreciated, I will no longer be able to reply with specific prices for different trips; I was doing that for a while and couldn’t keep up with the amount of comments I got.
+Note: While comments are appreciated, I will no longer be able to reply with specific prices for different trips; I was doing that for a while and simply couldn’t keep up with the number of comments.
 I suggest using Amtrak’s trip planner to get exact prices for different routes and dates.

 the prices showen are for 2 people are the prices for one person half the 2 person price

 Prices for sleeper cars are a bit different than coach/business fares, and the way Amtrak prices sleeper car tickets is similar to that of hotels.
 It seems that, for the most part, Amtrak charges sleeper tickets differently based on how many people are occupying the cabin.

 For example, one person in a roomette will have a slightly lower price than two people in a roomete.
 I suspect this has more to do with food costs than anything else; one-person tickets are $100 cheaper or so, probably because there’s one less mouth to feed.